Overview

 Application Layer

-Enabling the Application Layer allows you to view full end-to-end conversations only without the subcomponents, providing a clear high-level overview of each dialog in OCP.
+Application Layer allows you to view full end-to-end conversations only without the subcomponents, providing a clear high-level overview of each dialog in OCP.

 Once the Application Layer is activated, you can expand each Dialog Application and view its components by clicking the dropdown icon.
 However, if you apply the Search by filter using either Dialog ID, Connection ID, or Session ID, the hierarchical structure will not be displayed.